azrielbsi/Announcement-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/13/2024</td>
+<td align="center">5/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU0M19V/like-qi-techniques-and-enchantment-magic">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GK9U3EWJ9/the-royal-knights-end-and-then">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Deep within the dungeon lies a demonic lich that has laid many adventurers to rest.<br>After forcing Robert to escape, Tao faces the threat alone, but is overwhelmed by the<br>difference in power.
-However, just as the lich is about to finish her off...</p>
+<p align="center">The great tyrant, Lucemon, has been revived and the Digital World is gone: only its<br>three moons remain.
+On the third moon, the children meet the reincarnations of Ofanimon and<br>Cherubimon and reaffirm their mission to save the Digital World.
+But, when the Royal Knights<br>attack once more...</p>
 </td>
 </tr>
 </table>